Friday, June 16, 2017

 This being said,

 You don't have to be old to have health problems, and each of us needs to be kinder and more thoughtful to others.
-I think we tend to forget about these things until it happens to us.
+We tend to forget about these things until they happen to us.

 The lawnmower was loaded onto the trailer and followed us home.